The exponential map at a cuspidal singularity: Introduction

 \subsection{Structure of the paper}

-In Section \ref{sec:setting} we introduce cusp manifolds and show how they arise from cusp singularities.
+In Section \ref{sec:cusp metrics} we introduce and discuss cuspidal manifolds.
 In Section \ref{sec:geodesic vector field} we calculate the rescaled geodesic vector field $\bV$ and analyze its singular points, and prove Theorem \ref{thm:S=const}.
 In Section \ref{sec:local behavior} we analyze the local behavior of the flow of $\bV$ for a Morse function $S$, and discuss linearizations.
 In Section \ref{sec:boundary dynamics} we analyze the boundary dynamics, which we use in Section \ref{sec:exponential map} to prove the remaining theorems, after defining the exponential map.
-In Section \ref{sec:examples} we give some examples and in Section \ref{sec:higher order cusps} we indicate the adjustments needed for higher order cusps.
-Here the same theorems hold, with essentially the same proofs, except that $\frac94$ has to be replaced by $\frac{(2k-1)^2}{2k(k-1)} $ for a cusp of order $k$.
+In Section \ref{sec:cusp sing} we apply our results to cuspidal singularities by first showing that the restriction of an ambient metric to a cuspidal singularity yields a cuspidal metric upon resolution, and then interpreting the quantities $S$ and $\bg_{\dM}$ in this context; we use this to prove Theorem \ref{thm:convex bound}.
+In Section \ref{sec:examples} we give some examples.
+In the interest of better readability we present the arguments in Sections \ref{sec:geodesic vector field}-\ref{sec:exponential map} in detail for the case $k=2$ and then sketch the small adjustments needed for general $k$.